shawn1m/overture/README.md

     + With EDNS Client Subnet (ECS) [RFC7871](https://tools.ietf.org/html/rfc7871)
 + Dispatcher
     + IPv6 record (AAAA) redirection
+    + Custom domain
     + Custom IP network
-    + Custom domain
 + Minimum TTL modification
-+ Hosts (prefix wildcard, random order of multiple answers)
++ Hosts (Random order if there are multiple answers)
 + Cache with ECS

 ### Dispatch process

-Overture forces IPv6 and custom domain DNS queries to use alternative DNS when applicable.
+Overture can force custom domain DNS queries to use selected DNS when applicable.

-As for custom IP network, overture will first query the domain with primary DNS, if the answer is empty or the IP is not matched then overture will query the alternative DNS servers and use their answer instead.
+For custom IP network, overture will query the domain with primary DNS firstly.
+If the answer is empty or the IP is not matched then overture will finally use the alternative DNS servers.

 ## Installation